guilhermegiarola/wow-classes-RAG/README.md

 ## Frontend Setup (Coming Soon)

-The frontend will be a React application that provides a user-friendly interface for querying the RAG system.
+The frontend is a React application that provides a user-friendly interface for querying the RAG system.

 ### Prerequisites
 - Node.js 16+